 You can replace the prawn with chicken, pork or roasted vegetables.
 You can also serve with extra bean sprouts, garlic chives, and chili flakes if desired.
 Make sure you squeeze that lime over the noodles before you enjoy!

-With spectacular sea and sunset views, Baan Bon Khao is an ideal getaway for families or groups.
+With spectacular sea and sunset views, Villa Baan Bon Khao is an ideal getaway for families or groups.
 Luxuriating on a hillside estate near Surin Beach, this four-bedroom villa features an infinity pool and stately living, and dining pavilions.
 Guests are well cared for by the villa manager, chef and personal driver.